Lectures and Conferences

 Central to the educational experience at SUNY Upstate at Syracuse is the Core Curriculum lecture Series which runs nearly every day of the week from 12:151pm in Weiskotten Hall 103.
 The content of this lecture series includes grouped conferences on each specialty of medicine (for example, 3 weeks in a row on Cardiology, 3 weeks in a row in Pulmonary, etc.) as well as talks on medical emergencies (during the summer months) and extra-clinical issues (i.e. medical billing and coding, health-care systems, contract negotiations, etc.) Furthermore, we ask the PGY-1s to present a 20-minute talk on an assigned topic.
 Lastly, Program Directors Conference and the Monthly Housestaff Business Meeting will occur during this time.
 As we understand that not all housestaff can attend every conference, lectures are videotaped and uploaded on to Blackboard for review at any time.

-The PGY-2s and PGY-3s participate in a weekly seminar (Wednesdays from 12:151pm) in which they critically review important journal articles as well as learn biostatistics.
+All residents participate in a weekly seminar (Tuesday 7:00-7:45am) in which they critically review important journal articles as well as learn biostatistics.

-The PGY-1s participate in a weekly Morning Report (Wednesdays from 12:151pm) that is specifically geared to their level of training.
+The PGY-1s participate in a monthly Morning Report (Last Friday of every month 7:00-7:45) that is specifically geared to their level of training.
 Cases will be presented and dissected in great detail.
 Intern Report is run by the Chief Residents.

 Morning Report runs every morning from 78am except Thursdays, both at UH and the VA.
 The residents on inpatient teams attend the report and present cases supervised by a chief resident and a faculty member.
 Apart from a case discussion, board questions are also reviewed daily.
 Every 2 weeks, on Friday mornings, there is a joint EM-IM report in which ED residents and faculty also present cases.